Henry Hayman (cricketer): Early life and professional career

 Hayman was born at West Malling in Kent and educated at Bradfield College in Reading before going up to Corpus Christi College, Cambridge in 1872.
 He graduated in 1876 and took up a post as a school teacher at Albert College in Framlingham.
 He was ordained as a Deacon in 1877 and became a priest in 1878, serving at St Andrew's Church in Nottingham from 1877 to 1879 before becoming Vicar of Ruddington in Nottinghamshire until 1884 when he moved to Edwinstowe where he remained until 1907.
 He was Rector at Thornhill in Yorkshire from 1909 to 1939 and was made a Canon of Wakefield Cathedral in 1933.

 Alumni Cantabrigienses describes Haywood as "one of England's most prominent freemasons".
 He was Provincial Grand Master of Nottinghamshire from 1933 to 1941 and had been Grand Chaplain of Freemasons.
 He was also Chaplain of one of the battalions of the Nottinghamshire and Derbyshire Regiment for 28 years before having to retire having reached the maximum age limit for military service.

 Cricket

 Hayman made two first-class cricket appearances for Kent County Cricket Club during the 1873 season, both against Sussex.
 He had played cricket at school and at University, although he did not make the Cambridge University team.
-He played in one non-first-class match for the Gentlemen of Nottinghamshire amateur side in 1888 and was a member of the Committee of Nottinghamshire County Cricket Club from 1888 to 1904.
+He played in one minor match for the Gentlemen of Nottinghamshire in 1888 and was a member of the Committee of Nottinghamshire County Cricket Club from 1888 to 1904.